Majolicas

 Stars

-Sculpture allows opportunities for chance in a 3-dimensional form.
-Glazing has unexpected results.
+Sculpture has allowed new opportunities for chance and experimentation in a 3-dimensional form.
 Pushing the unpredictable allows a higher risk and a greater reward.

 These sculptures are categorized by their inspiration.
 My early work was influenced by the rise of the digital in our world, at that time home computers and cell phones were beginning to be accessible to the masses.
 My artwork embraced the possibilities and began using the computer to create new ideas around painting.
 As the digital became more prevalent in society I began to incorporate traditional work into the digital paintings creating hybrid works with references to nature, especially to Climate Change.